y7chiu/MAE148-SU24-Final-Project-Team-1/README.md

 [AMCL corresponding to the preloaded map on Rviz](https://drive.google.com/file/d/19hQZvwONtIX7JxddA7MgKAqW3bxP13Kv/view)

-### Combination between Depth-Camera and ROS
+### Combination between DepthAI ROS and node packages on ROS2

-***In this part, the car must use ROS1 and ROS2 connected with ROS bridge in order to make the car use camera and VESC to move.***
+***If DepthAI ROS is installed on noetic, the car must use ROS bridge in order to make the car use camera and VESC to move.***

-***If your depthai-ros installed in ROS2, you might need need to use ROS bridge.***
+***If your DepthAI-ROS installed in ROS2, no need to use ROS Bridge.***

 This is the part that we modified and implemented the most for the project.